jyrkioraskari/IFCtoLBD/IFCtoLBD_MCP/README.md

 SPARQL is parsed by Jena and limited to `SELECT`; `SERVICE` is disabled, queries are capped at 100,000 characters, results at 1,000 rows, and a 10-second timeout is applied when supported by the bundled Jena API.
 Prefer the domain-specific inspection tools for agent workflows.

 The available SHACL packs are `core-bot`, `properties-units`, `geometry-crs`, `digital-twin-sensors`, `fire-accessibility`, `supply-chain-identifiers`, and `sustainability-declarations`, currently at version 1.0.0.
 Reports are available as `ifctolbd://models/{modelId}/validation/{reportId}` resources.

+`load_ifc` accepts the named 2.51 profiles, including `revision-ready`, `compliance`, and `geometry-external`.
+Its `ConversionResult` graphs are resources at `ifctolbd://models/{modelId}/manifest` and `ifctolbd://models/{modelId}/validation`.
+External geometry is available at the artifact URI recorded in the RDF manifest.
+Set `IFCTOLBD_CONVERTER_JAR` only to select another single shaded distribution; the reported converter version always comes from that JAR's `Implementation-Version` manifest entry.